Finomnis/tokio-graceful-shutdown/README.md

 }
 ```

-This shows a very basic asynchronous subsystem that simply starts, waits for the system shutdown to be triggered, and then stops itself.
+This shows a very basic asynchronous subsystem that simply starts, waits for the program shutdown to be triggered, and then stops itself.

 This subsystem can now be executed like this: